KIM-6/kim6/README.md

 1. Open: Dolphin → Settings → Configure Dolphin → Services.
 2. Search for “KIM6” and install it.
-3. If it does not appear, try changing the sorting order in Dolphin's service list, which will refresh the view.
+3. If it does not appear, try changing the sorting order in Dolphin's service list (reported as https://bugs.kde.org/show_bug.cgi?id=508140)

 ### Option 2: Install using `servicemenuinstaller` with a downloaded release